CindyHusky/LiquidDataMatrix/README.md

-it is to my knowledge nobody has tried this https://docs.google.com/document/d/1XZb5JXi3HcbAMMhFzEIpalIXwE36qla2JZPnN9-QQiY/edit?usp=sharing Heres a link to my research, apologies for the legibility
+it is to my knowledge nobody has tried this https://docs.google.com/document/d/1XZb5JXi3HcbAMMhFzEIpalIXwE36qla2JZPnN9-QQiY/edit?usp=sharing Heres a link to my research, apologies for the lack of legibility